Ostorlab/KB/WEB_SERVICE/WEB/_SECURE/SECURE_HTTP_HSTS/description.md

 **HTTP Strict Transport Security (HSTS) Overview**

-HTTP Strict Transport Security (HSTS) is a web security policy mechanism that ensures users interact with the web server only through secure (HTTPS) connections.
-This is achieved by the server communicating the HSTS policy to user agents (such as web browsers) via the "Strict-Transport-Security" HTTP response header.
-The HSTS policy specifies a duration during which the user agent is required to access the server securely.
+HTTP Strict Transport Security (HSTS) is a web security policy that enforces secure (HTTPS) connections between users and the web server by communicating the policy via the "Strict-Transport-Security" HTTP response header.
+The application has implemented a secure HSTS policy to protect against man-in-the-middle attacks, ensuring all communications are encrypted and enhancing overall security.

-**Secure HSTS Implementation**

-The application has implemented a secure HSTS policy to enforce the use of HTTPS and protect against man-in-the-middle attacks.
-This configuration ensures that all communications between the client and the server are encrypted, enhancing overall security.

 **Key Features of the HSTS Implementation:**